FelipeGardenghiDev/FelipeGardenghiDev/README.md

 - Data Science Student at the UNIVESP.
 - Passionate about programming, machine learning, data science and full stack development.
-- Intern at Nova Smar S/A | T.I.C. 💙🚀
+- Intern at Nova Smar S/A | I.T. 💙🚀

 ## Languages 💻